Hazcodestuff/whatsapp-meme-bot/README.md

 # HOW TO USE

--> Fork this repo/n
+-> Fork this repo /n
--> Click the "Actions" tab on the top bar of the github bar/n -> Enable the workflow
+-> Click the "Actions" tab on the top bar of the github bar /n -> Enable the workflow
 -> Then click "Code" (Go back)
 -> Then make any necessary changes in index.js